appstersio/krates-registrator/README.md

 A new instance of the policy will be created for each matching node in etcd.
 The service instances will automatically be dynamically started, reloaded and stopped as the etcd configuration changes.

 If `ETCD_ENDPOINT=...` is configured, then etcd-configurable policies will be loaded from etcd.
-Otherwise, any configuration will be loaed from the `KONTENA_REGISTRATOR_SERVICES` path.
+Otherwise, any configurations will be loaed from the `KONTENA_REGISTRATOR_SERVICES` path.

 ## Mechanism